jEnbuska/none-dux/README.md

 When ever a child generates a new state, it's parent and grand parents... will generated to new state, upto until Provider gets notified.

+if you are using react-redux and redux thunk:

 imports
 ```
 import { Provider, connect, shapes, } from 'none-dux';